Within Teamwork, you can convert tasks into subtasks of other tasks in your project.

 You can also use keyboard shortcuts to convert the task.
 Hover over a task and press the Tab key on your keyboard.
 The task will be indented, and converted to a subtask of the task above it.

 Note: It is not possible to set a repeat directly on a subtask.
 Therefore, any existing repeat will be removed when you convert a parent task to a subtask.

 Converting a task to a subtask of another subtask

-Similarly to converting a task to a subtask of another task, you can also convert a task to a subtask of an existing subtask, or in other words, a sub subtask of the parent task.
+Similarly to converting a task to a subtask of another task, you can also convert a task to a subtask of an existing subtask (a sub subtask of the parent task).

 Expand the parent task so you can see the existing subtask, then click the subtasks icon on that subtask.
 You can then drag the task you want to move into the subtasks area.

 To change a subtask to a main task, hover over the task to reveal the move icon to the left of the task name.
 Click and drag this to move the task out of the parent task.

 Note: If you move a task that has subtasks under it, those subtasks will also be moved with it.